Find Grad Schools

 3 Yearly Graduations

 Alabama State University comes in at #17 on our list of the most popular colleges offering master's degrees in other public administration & social service professions.
 Each year, around 4,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $8,328 per year, while in-state graduate students, on average, pay $7,416 per year.
 During the most recent year for which we have data, 3 people received their master's degree in other public administration & social service professions from Alabama State.
-Around 100% of these students were from an underrepresented racial-ethnic group, and 88% were women.
+Of these students, 75% were women and 100% were members of underrepresented racial-ethnic groups.

 References